 A native of Ohio, Dierker was born and married in the same country home outside Columbus.
 Because her father, a metallurgical engineer, was away managing a war plant in South Carolina, Dierker’s Aunt Hilda—a professor of music—stayed with the family to help.
 While there, she unexpectedly became the assistant to the family physician, Dr. Karrer, when Dierker was born early and delivered at home.

-In her youth Dierker excelled at the clarinet, studying for seven years with Donald E. McGinnis, professor at the Ohio State University.
-At the same time, she was happily playing sports until her best friend accidentally knocked out some of her teeth on the basketball court.
+In her youth Dierker excelled at the clarinet, studying for seven years with Donald E. McGinnis, clarinetist and Professor of Music at the Ohio State University.
+At the same time, she was happily playing sports until some of her teeth were knocked out in an accident on the basketball court.
 Dierker’s clarinet playing was deferred.
-With this accident she became fascinated with teeth re-implantation, which led, after reading A.J.
+From this accident and the treatment by her dentist, she was inspired to research the science of teeth re-implantation.
+This led, after reading A.J.
 Cronin's The Green Years, to an interest in medicine.
 Her mother gave support and encouragement by searching out many books for her, new and used, by and about women physicians.
-She went on to attend Earlham College and then the Ohio State University College of Medicine where she was one of just eight women in a class of 150 students.
+She went on to attend Earlham College and then the Ohio State University College of Medicine where she was one of just eight women in a class of 150 students

 Dierker received her Doctor of Medicine (MD) degree from Ohio State and then a Masters in Public Health from Harvard University before embarking on a twenty-five year career as a psychiatrist.
 She trained at the Massachusetts General Hospital and The Boston Psychoanalytic Institute, and was clinical and adjunct faculty at the Harvard and Dartmouth Medical Schools.